BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

 Create a build & release:

-1. Make a new release branch with the version (v1.2) and push it
+1. Make a new release branch with the version (vX.Y) and push it
 2. AppVeyor is triggered to build this branch
-3. Retrieves the git version
+3. - Retrieves the git version
-4. Updates the build version
+4. - Updates the build version
-5. Patches the assembly version
+5. - Patches the assembly version
 6. OctoPack creates a packages with the version in the filename and sends it to Octopus
 7. Octopus bases the release version on the version of the package